nuxeo/doc.nuxeo.com/README.md

 ```

 ### Change browser
-The broswer defaults to `chromium-browser` but can be changed with the following command and then locally as usual.
+The browser defaults to `chromium-browser` but can be changed with the following command and then locally as usual.
 ```bash
 npm config set Nuxeo-website:browser firefox
 ```